 - New York Public Library Site: Stuff for the Teen Age.
 Check it out!

 - Another fun site for book reviews, recommendations, movie tie-ins and author gossip is: Forever Young Adult

 - Diversity is important.
 See the world through different lenses: Diversity in YA

 - Want to know “what comes next” in a series?
 Use one of these links:

 - Don’t you hate it when there is a huge gap in a series?
 Check out this site: Recaptains: Saving Series, One Book at a Time, designed to refresh your memory between that “last” book, published years ago and that “newest” book.

-What has our Supervisor of Libraries been reading?
-Check out former H-B Librarian Theresa Flynn’s Wild Librarian Bookspot — hundreds of reviews and still counting.
+What has H-B alum and our former Supervisor of Libraries been reading?
+She was H-B’s Librarian and we love reading Theresa Flynn’s Wild Librarian Bookspot — hundreds of reviews and still counting.